top of page

 Q: Do you accept donations of dog or cat food?

-A: Yes; We accept donations of unopened unexpired dry and wet dog and cat food.
+A: Yes; We accept donations of unopened and unexpired dry and wet dog and cat food.
 We accept prescription diets.
-We only use certain brands of dry food for our animals (mostly Hill's Science Diet) and most brands of wet food but we will share the food we do not need with our rescue partners.
+We only use certain brands of dry food for our animals (mostly Hill's Science Diet) and most brands of wet food but we will share the food we do not need with our rescue partners and local food pantry.